Author bio section

-Even though many California mortgage lenders are still quoting quick 10 minute pre-qualifications over the phone or online, a true San Jose mortgage approval that holds any weight is one that has been issued by an underwriter who has had an opportunity to review all of the necessary documents.
+Even though many mortgage lenders are still quoting quick 10 minute pre-qualification over the phone or online, a true mortgage approval that holds any weight is one that has been issued by an underwriter who has had an opportunity to review all of the necessary documents.

-With a constant stream of new lending guidelines, volatile mortgage rates and tightening regulation from Washington, very few real estate agents will show new homes to a California First-Time Home Buyer without at least a pre-qualification letter.
+With a constant stream of new lending guidelines, volatile mortgage rates and tightening regulation from Washington, very few real estate agents will show new homes to a First-time-buyer without at least a pre-qualification letter.

 A Pre-Approval Letter will help you in three ways: